Pedro-GFonseca/SqlEDA/README.md

 For now, all the indexes present in our database will be using the default BTree algorithm.
 The indexes that were created here will be used in the DataViz section.

 ## Creating procedures
 Simply put, procedures are functions that are stored in memory and can be called at any time to execute a set of instructions.
-A useful procedure would be to recover a customer's e-mail address using his id.
+It would be useful to recover a customer's e-mail address using his id.
 The following code generate such procedure in MariaDB:

  ```sql
 DELIMITER $$